Okay, show of hands.

 - Outer layer must provide wind and water protection.

 - In the layers between the outer shell and the layer touching the skin you want to trap warm air.
-This layer provides the insulation.
+So, this layer provides the insulation.

 - Finger tips are a problematic area because they usually have less of this surrounding insulation layer.